marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### 1. Coding C++ felt old-fashioned
 Writing C++ felt like going back in time.
-Incredibly powerful and fully proven, but also archaic, especially as a web developer.
+Incredibly powerful and fully proven, but also archaic, especially for me as a web developer.
 I spent more time fiddling with making an optimized `Makefile` than I care to admit.

 ![The emscripten C++ Makefile](img/makefile.png "( ͡° ͜ʖ ͡°)")